 Old bike equipment.

 Recently, we got rid of one of my old bikes.
 No one wanted it, and I didn't want to give it away because the bike was over 20 years old.
 I had replaced it a few years ago and gave it to my daughter.
 She never rode it.
-So, now she is away at college, we figured we could get rid of it.
+So, now that she is away at college, we figured we could get rid of it.
 Feel free to check out this post about bicycle recycling.

 Unused spray paint.